Latest ASX 200 News, Chart & Price

 The S&P/ASX 200 Index (INDEXASX: XJO) is Australia’s benchmark share market index.
 Launched in April 2000, it comprises the largest 200 companies on the Australian Securities Exchange by float-adjusted market capitalisation.
 It is one of a number of indices published by S&P Dow Jones on Australian markets (called the S&P/ASX family of indices).

-Made up of 10 sectors, the index is largely dominated by the Financials and Materials sectors.
-The Financials sector alone makes up almost half of the index and includes the big four banks such as Commonwealth Bank of Australia (ASX: CBA).
+The index is largely dominated by the Financials and Materials sectors.
+The Financials sector alone makes up almost a third of the index and includes the big four banks such as Commonwealth Bank of Australia (ASX: CBA).
 Materials is the second largest sector and includes companies such as BHP Group Ltd (ASX: BHP) and Fortescue Metals Group Limited (ASX: FMG).

 Investing in the index is simple: investors can buy shares in any ASX 200-listed company through a broker, or buy into an exchange-traded fund (ETF), which tracks the index as a whole and is traded like a common share.